open-runtimes/examples/dart/welcome_email/README.md

-A sample Dart Cloud Function for sending a welcome email to a newly registered user.
+A sample Dart Cloud Function for sending emails using the Mailgun API.

 <!-- Update with your description, for example 'Create Stripe payment and return payment URL' -->